ChihHanHuang/Quantum_C2C/README.md

 1. Input:

  a.
-X_train_autoencoder: Classical Data for first autoencoder training (step 2 in the Methods).
+X_train_autoencoder: Classical Data for the first autoencoder training (step 2 in the Methods).
 The type is data type of PyTorch.
 X_train_autoencoder.data is data and  X_train_autoencoder.targets is targets.

  b.
 X_train:  Classical Data for whole model training.
 The type is data type of PyTorch.
 X_train.data is data and  X_train.targets is targets.

  c.
 X_test:  Classical Data for whole model testing.
 The type is data type of PyTorch.
 X_test.data is data and  X_test.targets is targets.

  d. autoencoder_model: PyTorch model of autoencoder.
 Required variables are input_shape (shape of a input data) and encoded_len (length of encoded data).
+You could use a simple autoencoder by "from quantum_c2c import AutoEncoder"

- e. quantum_curcuit: Qiskit's "Quantum-Classical Class" with PyTorch (Please see the details in [link](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html)
+ e. quantum_curcuit: Qiskit's "Quantum-Classical Class" with PyTorch (Please see the details in [link](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html).
+Required variables are encoded_len (length of encoded data).
+You could use a simple autoencoder by "from quantum_c2c import Hybrid"

- f. epochs=10
+ f. epochs: Epochs for the first autoencoder training and whole model training.
+Default is 10.

 2. Output: